dmidlo/histdata.com-tools/README.md

 Cache-only mode validates and downloads the selected HistData archives, builds canonical `.data` cache files, and removes transient ZIP/CSV sources after each cache is ready.
-It is intentionally limited to cache-capable ASCII `M1` and tick quote datasets, and it does not merge the caches into memory.
+It is intentionally limited to cache-capable ASCII tick quote datasets, and it does not merge the caches into memory.

 #### clean up transient source artifacts without removing internal caches